AkadioInc/firefly/README.md

-Firefly Scientific Data Server
+FIREfly Scientific Data Server
 ==============================

-Firefly is a platform that enables data in the IRIG106 (ch10) telemetry standard to be converted to the HDF5 format and made available for query and analysis using JupyterLab notebooks.
+FIREfly is a platform that enables data in the IRIG106 (ch10) telemetry standard to be converted to the HDF5 format and made available for query and analysis using JupyterLab notebooks.

-Using Firefly with HDF KitaLab
+Using FIREfly with HDF KitaLab
 ------------------------------

-Firefly has been setup on AWS and can be access via the Kita Lab shared environment.
-Using Kita Lab you can access a large collection of ch10 data and run sample notebooks that illustrate how to use the Firefly tools to search and analyze the data collection.
+FIREfly has been setup on AWS and can be access via the Kita Lab shared environment.
+Using Kita Lab you can access a large collection of ch10 data and run sample notebooks that illustrate how to use the FIREfly tools to search and analyze the data collection.

 To access follow these steps: